krzjoa/website/content/post/2022-05-21-how-icy-is-sun/word-embedding.md

 ## Conclusions

-As we can see, in this case the meaning of the distance between "ice" and "fire" looks as expected.
+As we can see, in this case the meaning of the mutual position of "ice" and "fire" looks as expected.
 "Cold words" are closer to the *negative pole* while the "warm words* - to the *positive pole*.

 To do a similar experiment by yourself, you can use my [salto](https://github.com/krzjoa/salto) package.